SU_A_18

 [i] How did the procedure go?
 Did you find that difficult or slow?

-[i] Learn to know?
+[i] get to know? get to know

 [i] How did you feel?

-[i] Just started.
+[i] it just started.

-[i] Did you have a dream?
+[i] did you have a dream?
 That night?

-[I] Is that a nightmare?
+[i] is that a nightmare?

 [r] No, it’s about my past tense.

-[i] Trauma.
+[i] trauma.

 [i] How long did you stay there?

-[i] Say that again?
+[i] say that again?

 [r] Sensei.